apache/cordova-contribute/testing-releases.md

 ### cordova.js

 TODO Some kind of tests (maybe via plugins) that test if the cordova.js functionality works as expected

+### All Plugin Tests

+TODO Simpler way to add all plugins, their test plugins and `cordova-plugin-test-framework` to a new app created with the platform so that one can run the automated and manual tests (as a replacement for "[Platform + Plugins via Mobilespec](#platform--plugins-via-mobilespec)")

 ## Tooling